 A true story:

 I struggled with driving, failing my test three times in my early 20’s.
 I gave up, decided I just couldn’t do it.
 Over time it became the family joke, my confidence diminished further.
 10 years passed, I walked everywhere.
 Then something happened, I needed to drive.
 I found myself in a difficult position; now I was a single parent, and one who needed to be able to transport not only a child (and friends) but heavy paintings about.
 I decided to try again, picking a teacher who was friendly but chatted rather a lot; I failed my test a fourth time.
 I changed instructors.
 Surprisingly this new instructor seemed to think I just needed a few lessons, he believed in me and assured me I was nearly there.
 He was firm but helpful, he gave me the real help and techniques I needed.
 I gave it one last shot.
 Fifth time lucky, I passed!
-I have been happily travelling about in my little pink Corsa for 10 years now.
-My current partner tells me ‘You drive it like you stole it’ but what does he know?!
+I have been happily driving for nearly two decades now, and currently zip about in an obscenely bright green Skoda Citigo.

-Just because you are not Jenson Button does not mean you can’t drive a car.
+Just because you are not Jenson Button doesn't mean you can’t drive a car.

-Just because you are not Nicole Kidman does not mean you can’t star in the local amateur dramatics society play.
+Just because you are not Scarlett Johansson doesn't mean you can’t star in the local amateur dramatics society play.

-Just because you are not Gordon Ramsey does not mean you can’t be a great cook.
+Just because you are not Gordon Ramsey doesn't mean you can’t be a great cook.

 I have never taught anyone who didn’t learn, and gradually improve.
 We are all gifted at something; the other stuff must be worked at.
 If you want to learn to paint, find someone to teach you and get on with it!